hafiyhp/Scottish-Unintentional-Injuries-Analysis/README.md

 ## Results and Insights

 Findings and insights from each question are detailed in the Jupyter Notebook and can be reviewed in the `/docs` directory.

+Question 1: Number of admissions in 2022/23

+Finding: The total number of admissions for unintentional injuries in the year 2022/23 is 1084296.

+Question 2: What percentage of these admissions were for falls?

+Finding: The percentage of admissions for falls among all unintentional injuries in 2022/23 is 32.9%.

+Question 3: Which health board had the largest percentage change in unintentional injuries admissions between 2020/21 and 2021/22?

+Finding: The health board with the largest percentage change in unintentional injuries admissions from 2020/21 to 2021/22 is NHS Forth Valley.

+Question 4a: Which health board had the highest number of admissions for road traffic accidents (RTA) in 2019/20?

+Finding: The health board with the highest number of admissions for road traffic accidents in 2019/20 is NHS Greater Glasgow and Clyde.

+Question 4b: What percentage of these admissions were for males?

+Finding: The percentage of admissions for road traffic accidents that were for males in 2019/20 is 33.3%.

+Question 5: What was the percentage change in admissions for scalds in the home in NHS Lothian Health Board from 2019/20 to 2020/21?

+Finding: The percentage change in admissions for scalds in the home in NHS Lothian Health Board from 2019/20 to 2020/21 is 23.1%.

+Question 6: In Perth and Kinross Council area in 2022/23, what percentage of admissions for falls occurred in the home?

+Finding: The percentage of admissions for falls in the home within Perth and Kinross Council area in 2022/23 is 26.0%.

+Question 7: In Scotland in 2022/23, how many admissions for unintentional injuries were there for females aged 75+?

+Finding: The total number of admissions for unintentional injuries among females aged 75 and older in Scotland for 2022/23 is 68778.

+Question 8: Plot the number of admissions for unintentional injuries for males in 2022/23 by location type and health board

+The visualization of male unintentional injuries admissions in 2022/23 reveals notable regional variations.
+NHS Greater Glasgow and Clyde exhibit the highest cumulative admissions at 35,530, while NHS Shetland reports the lowest at 5,142.
+These discrepancies suggest potential differences in population density, urbanization, and public health priorities.
+Such insights can guide targeted interventions, resource allocation, and injury prevention strategies tailored to the specific needs of each health board.

 ## GitHub Repository Usage